brainly/style-guide/newsletter/2022-April-vX.md

 ## MDX documentation

-Ongoing process, will allow storybook customization.
+We are gradually switching over to MDX documentation in the Storybook.
+MDX gives us full control compared to Storybook’s auto-generated documentation.
+It enables us to customize docs with our own components and allows to keep documentation and stories in one file.
+This is an ongoing process aimed to be achieved in this quarter.

-## Flex margins improvement
+## Flex component changes

-Support `none` value as Flex margin (#2344)
+- Flex `margin`, `marginTop`, `marginBottom`, `marginLeft` and `marginRight` props now support `none` value, which sets margin value to 0px.

 ## gulp-sass upgrade

 Upgraded gulp-sass and switched to dart-sass (#2342).
-Replaced deprecated / for division with math.div.
+Replaced deprecated `/` operator that was used for divisions within with math.div.

-## Label color change
+## Label component changes

-Changed Label solid color from indigo-50 to indigo-40 (#2335)
+- Changed Label solid color from indigo-50 to indigo-40 (#2335)

-## Dropdown onItemSelect handler
+## Dropdown component changes

-Added onItemSelect handler to the Dropdown #2327
+- Added onItemSelect handler to the Dropdown #2327